CtrlK

 iii-cron-scheduling

 Registers cron triggers with 7-field expressions to run functions on recurring schedules.
-Use when scheduling periodic jobs, timed automation, crontab replacements, cleanup routines, report generation, health checks, batch processing, or any task that should run every N seconds, minutes, hours, or on a weekly/monthly calendar.
+Use when scheduling periodic jobs, timed automation, crontab replacements, cleanup routines, report generation, batch processing, or calendar-based work that is genuinely time-driven.